awslabs/linter-rules-for-nextflow/README.md

-# HealthOmics Rules for Nextflow Scripts
+# Linter Rules for Nextflow

-The HealthOmics Rules for Nextlfow Scripts is a collection of CodeNarc rules designed to lint Nextflow DSL scripts and spot potential problems before a workflow script is run.
+Linter Rules for Nextlfow is a collection of CodeNarc rules designed to lint [Nextflow](https://www.nextflow.io/) DSL scripts and spot potential problems before a workflow script is run.

 Because Nextflow DSL2 is a Groovy DSL it is possible to parse it syntactically with a Groovy parser and inspect it's